 On the other hand, an older cat with reduced mobility would prefer something lower to the ground, without very high platforms or anything requiring too much agility.
 That being said, an older cat still needs stimulation and would still enjoy some dangling mice, balls, or bells to play with.

-Another consideration is whether your cat is indoor or outdoor.
+Another thing to consider is whether your cat remains indoors or goes outside.
 If your cat goes outside, they will likely get a fair amount of stimulation, fun, and exercise in their outdoor environment, so there isn’t so much demand for an ‘all-singing, all-dancing’ cat tree as there would be for an indoor cat.

 Some cats like to hide or survey their surroundings from a high vantage point, away from the hustle and bustle of human life.
 Take this into consideration when choosing a scratch post or tree, since there are many available that have hideyholes and high platforms.